Plug It In (song)

-"Plug It In" is a song by British electronic music duo Basement Jaxx featuring American singer JC Chasez.
+"Plug It In" is a song by British electronic music duo Basement Jaxx featuring American singer JC Chasez, formerly of NSYNC.
 It was released on 29 March 2004 as the third single from their album third studio album, Kish Kash (2003), and debuted at its peak of number 22 in the United Kingdom the following month.
 The song also charted in Australia and Ireland, reaching numbers 43 and 45 respectively.
 There are various versions of the song, including a radio edit which was featured on the duo's first greatest-hits album, The Singles (2005).

 Background and development

 JC Chasez was said to be "in town looking for producers for his own album."
 Felix Buxton admits to The Scotsman that they initially did not think the collaboration with Chasez would work.
 "We thought he would be just another puppet who wanted to sound cool so he could be liked by tastemakers.
 But he was very humble and understood the irony of taking on a song about the masquerade of celebrity because it could have been written about him.
 And what's more, he's got a great voice."

 Lisa Kekaula from Los Angeles, California, planned to sing "Plug It In", but it did not work out, so they wrote a new song for her on the spot: "Good Luck".
 "We thought we'd better write a song otherwise we've wasted all our money," said Felix.